klaspihl/PRTG/copy-PRTGSensor/README.md

-# Script to copy/clone one or several sensors to one or several devices.
+# Script to copy/clone one or multiple sensors to one or multiple devices.

 ## Limitations is max 2500 sensors.